 Community Schools rely on many partners, including school districts, social service organizations, businesses, the public sector, universities and more.
 Below are the key features that must exist for a successful Community School to be established.

-Commits to financial support for a minimum of three-year cycle; designates one (or more) employee champion to serve as liaison between corporate partner and community school, including engaging with the Community School Director to identify and oversee other employees as volunteers.
+Commits to financial support for a minimum three-year cycle; designates one (or more) employee champion to serve as liaison between corporate partner and community school, including engaging with the Community School Director to identify and oversee other employees as volunteers.

-Every resource and program that is brought into the community school must be aligned with the Action Plan, developed by the Community School Director with input from partners.
+Every resource and program that is brought into the community school must be aligned with the Action Plan, developed by the Community School Director and United Way with input from partners.
 The Action Plan is updated regularly and ensures all activities in the school are aligned to address identified needs.
 Detailed strategies, action steps, outputs, outcomes, indicators, data sources and measurements are included for four domains: student, family, school and district.

 There are 10 United Way community schools serving 6,000+ kids in three Erie County School Districts: Erie’s Public Schools, Girard School District and the Iroquois School District.